 The Board believes that management speaks for the Company.
 Each director should refer all inquiries from institutional investors, the press, customers or other constituencies to senior management.
 Individual members of the Board may, from time to time, meet or otherwise communicate with various constituencies that are involved with the Company, subject to prior consultation with senior management.

 Any interested party may communicate with the Lead Director of our Board or to our non-executive directors as a group by sending written communication to: Raymond James Financial, Inc., 880 Carillon Parkway, St. Petersburg, Florida 33716, Attn: Secretary.

 These Principles are intended as a component of the flexible framework within which the Board, assisted by its committees, oversees the affairs of the Company.
 While they should be interpreted in the context of applicable laws, regulations and listing requirements, as well as in the context of the Articles and By-laws, they are not intended to establish by their own force any legally binding obligations.

-As amended by the Board of Directors on February 17, 2017
+As approved by the Board of Directors on February 23, 2018